-Where the outcome can either be the logarithm (hereinafter log) of the 30-day price or the 30-day booking measure for listing i in month t.
-The main independent variable is the race of the Airbnb host (relative to White).
-X{it} is a set of controls including observable listing characteristics such as the number of bedrooms (in log), number of amenities (in log), the type of the room (entire home/apartment, private room, shared room, and hotel room), whether the listing allows instant booking, numerical ratings and textual reviews counts (in log), and days since the last review (in log).
-X{it} also include characteristics of the host of the listings, such as whether the host qualifies as a Superhost (an elite status based on ratings, number of stays, cancellation rate, and response rate), days as a host (in log), and the number of simultaneous listings by the same host (in log), which may or may not be easily observable by guests. α_i is the ZIP Code fixed effects to control for the unobserved, location-specific heterogeneity. θ_t is the time fixed effect that controls for temporal shocks that apply to all listings.
-This log-level specification allows an interpretation of the effect of race on performance in elasticity terms (i.e., $100 \times \beta$).
+where the outcome can be either the logarithm (hereinafter log) of the 30-day price or the 30-day booking measure for listing i in month t.
+The main independent variable is the race of the Airbnb host (relative to White). $X{it}$ is a set of controls including observable listing characteristics such as the number of bedrooms (in log), number of amenities (in log), the type of listing (entire home/apartment, private room, shared room, and hotel room), whether the listing allows instant booking, numerical ratings and textual review counts (in log), and days since the last review (in log). $X{it}$ also includes characteristics of the listing host, such as whether the host qualifies as a Superhost (an elite status based on ratings, number of stays, cancellation rate, and response rate), days as a host (in log), and the number of simultaneous listings by the same host (in log), which may or may not be easily observable by guests. $\alpha_i$ is the ZIP Code fixed effects, to control for unobserved location-specific heterogeneity. $\theta_t$ is the time fixed effect that controls for temporal shocks that apply to all listings.
+This log-level specification allows an interpretation of the effect of race on performance in elasticity terms (i.e., $100 \times \beta$ ).